 Moving past the language barrier in Mexico

 While the vast majority of the younger population can speak English, it is advised that you at least learn the basics of Spanish.
 Not only is it a beautiful language but understanding the fundamentals will help you with your travels!
-Given that we do live in the digital age, use it to your benefit and make use of free helpful videos on YouTube, or you could use the Babbel app.
+Given that we do live in the digital age, use it to your benefit and make use of free helpful videos on YouTube.

 When planning your trip to Mexico, you should also know that there are a number of Spanish teachers offering remote teaching popping up, so you could have a few skype/zoom sessions before you go.